SuperOfficeDocs/superoffice-docs/user-guide/en/user/Mailing/Helptopics/form-field-options.md

 * If this option is ON: If a person submits a form where the company name matches a company in SuperOffice, the person is automatically added to the company as a new contact.
 * If this option is OFF: Both the person and company are added to SuperOffice.

+> [!NOTE]
-**Note**: Normally this setting is OFF to avoid "random" people being added to companies they do not belong to.
+> Normally this setting is OFF to avoid "random" people being added to companies they do not belong to.

 ## Form elements